padlocbio/padloc/README.md

   sed '/^##FASTA/Q' prokka.gff > nosequence.gff
   ```

+- **Why can't I use a nucleotide FASTA file with < 100 kbp?**

+  According to [Prodigal's own documentation](https://github.com/hyattpd/prodigal/wiki/Advice-by-Input-Type#plasmids-phages-viruses-and-other-short-sequences), sequences < 100 kbp are *"too short to gather enough statistics to predict genes well"*.
+To avoid issues arising from this, PADLOC won't try to run prodigal over anything < 100 kbp.

+  If you know what you're doing then you can use Prodigal or another gene prediction program to generate your own FAA and GFF files to then use with PADLOC.

 ## Issues

 Bugs and feature requests can be submitted to the [Issues tab](https://github.com/leightonpayne/padloc/issues) (see [Sample bug report](/../../issues/6)).